 - User will not leave your app for Facebook authentication.

 - You can only prompt user to post messages / images to facebook.

-- You will not know or be able to respond if the user cancels their post from the facebook app
+- You will not know or be able to respond if a user cancels his post from the facebook app

-- You will not able to post text on Android, due to facebook restrictions.
+- You will not be able to post text on Android due to facebook restrictions.

 Texture2D image = GetImage(); AndroidSocialGate.StartShareIntent("Share", "This is my text to share", image, "facebook.katana");

 Note: In some cases Facebook message could be ignored (however, you still can share an image) due to Facebook policy.